 Other areas of counselling I deal with

 The initial assessment usually lasts an hour and a quarter; subsequent sessions are 50 minutes.

-Couples £95 - 1 ½ hours
+Couples £120 - 1 ½ hours

 I work in a time limited way and will always work collaboratively to agree goals for therapy.